akhil97/Capstone-Group1/README.md

     a.
 0 indicates non-deprived areas.
     b.
 1 and 2 are combined to denote deprived areas, capturing the broader spectrum of slum-like conditions.
     c.
 3 is excluded from the analysis due to uncertainty about its classification, ensuring data integrity and reliability.

-6. Modeling Approach:
+Modeling Approach:
-    a.
-Tool Used: PyCaret, a machine learning library in Python, simplifies the model development process.
+1. Tool Used: PyCaret, a machine learning library in Python, simplifies the model development process.
-    b.
-Data Split: The standard 70% training and 30% testing split provides a robust dataset for training while reserving a substantial portion for validating the model's performance.
+2. Data Split: The standard 70% training and 30% testing split provides a robust dataset for training while reserving a substantial portion for validating the model's performance.

 ## Processes and Scripts